 While many people report better vision the day after surgery, it is not uncommon to experience some haziness for a few days after the procedure.
-Pupil dilation can last a couple of days, and vision progressively improves as the pupil comes back to a normal size.
-As a precaution, cataract surgery patients are asked keep lifting under ten pounds for one week.
+Pupil dilation can last a couple of days, and vision progressively improves as the pupil comes back to normal size.
+As a precaution, cataract surgery patients are asked to keep lifting under ten pounds for one week.
 You will also wear an eye shield while sleeping as a reminder not to rub the eye.
 Drops will be applied for about one month and a detailed schedule will be provided.
 Follow up visits are conducted about a day, a week, and a month after surgery.
 Pain is unusual and if it becomes significant, call your doctor.

 Choosing an eye surgeon isn’t an overnight decision.
 As you conduct your research on local cataract surgery providers, make sure to consider the following details –

 As is true in all fields, people are usually good at what they do the most.
 It is essential when choosing a surgeon, to find someone who performs enough procedures to be very proficient; 1,000 per year is a good benchmark.
 In a surgical field heavily dependent on technology for optimal outcomes, it is important to find a surgeon with access to and experience using modern technology.
 Equally important as skills and experience is a surgeon that will take time to understand your particular needs and work with you to formulate a personalized plan that achieves your visual goals.

 The Cataract Surgeons in Shreveport, LA use the following technologies and methods to effectively and safely correct your vision.